Synchronizing multiple actuators in a hydraulic system can be easy with the use of rephasing cylinders.

 Advantages of the rephasing approach

 There are several advantages to using rephasing cylinders.
 They offer very high dividing/ combining accuracy, typically two to four times that of valve-type divider/combiners, and equal to or better than external gear rotary-type divider/combiners.
 Because they combine the functions of the dividing and actuator element into one component, cost is reduced.
+Other benefits include:

 Elimination of the need for a mechanical connection between the actuators — the dividing/combining accuracy of rephasing type cylinders is typically high enough that it eliminates the need for any type of external mechanical connection or torque tube in the application.
 The machine operator is easily able to resynchronize at any time during operation by simply fully extending or retracting the cylinders.

-Pressure intensification — because a rephasing cylinder is a positive-displacement type device, effective power transfer between actuators is possible due to the pressure intensification effect, just as with the external gear rotary flow dividers.
+Pressure intensification — Because a rephasing cylinder is a positive-displacement type device, effective power transfer between actuators is possible due to the pressure intensification effect, just as with the external gear rotary flow dividers.
 This is true for both series and parallel operation.

-No external connection, device, or plumbing to achieve hydraulic resynchronization — the resynchronization is done internally within the cylinders., helping minimize cost and size.
+No external connection, device, or plumbing to achieve hydraulic resynchronization — The resynchronization is done internally within the cylinders., helping minimize cost and size.

-No constant parasitic power loss resynchronizing orifices are placed at the fully extended or fully retracted positions.
+No constant parasitic power loss — Resynchronizing orifices are placed at the fully extended or fully retracted positions.
 Thus, the potential for parasitic power loss exists only at either or both of those positions, and not at any other stroke positions.

 Disadvantages of rephasing cylinders